About Title IX

 You have a statutory obligation to directly contact the Oklahoma Department of Human Services (OKDHS) at 1-800-522-3511, and/or local law enforcement.

-If the incident occurred on campus or involved someone affiliated with campus and is sexual in nature, you must also contact the Title IX Office at (405) 325-2215, and your OU campus police department (see contact numbers listed above).
+If the incident occurred on campus or involved someone affiliated with campus and is sexual in nature, you must also contact the Institutional Equity Office at (405) 325-3546 or (405) 325-2215, and your OU campus police department (see contact numbers listed above).

 Some Issues to Consider: